nodejs/node/doc/api/stream.md

 added: v8.0.0
 -->

-Destroy the stream, and emit `'error'`.
-After this call, the readable stream will release any internal resources.
+Destroy the stream, and emit `'error'` and `close`.
+After this call, the readable stream will release any internal resources and subsequent calls to `push` will be ignored.
 Implementors should not override this method, but instead implement [`readable._destroy`][readable-_destroy].